kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

 ### Using client utilities

-The following example demonstrates how to create an Kadena account with two public keys and the `keys-2` predicate requiring both signatures to sign transaction on the Kadena main network and chain 0:
+The following example demonstrates how to create a Kadena account with two public keys and the `keys-2` predicate requiring both signatures to sign transaction on the Kadena main network and chain 0:

 ```typescript
 import { createAccount } from '@kadena/client-utils/coin';